 It’s a controversial place, and we were told that Romanians still haven’t decided whether they love it or hate it.
 However, it’s such an integral part of what Romania is today and it will give you a much deeper insight and understanding of Romanian history, so I really recommend to visit the Palace of Parliament when in Bucharest.

 Practical info: There are several tour options, but you have to reserve in advance.
 Check the official website for more info.
-Alternatively, you can visit with a guided tour (which is what we did), just look for one that goes inside the Parliament.
-Make sure to carry your passport or ID card.
+Alternatively, you can visit the Parliament with a guided tour (which is what we did), just make sure to book at least 48 hours in advance.
+You have to carry your passport or ID card when visiting the Parliament building.

 2. Old Town